Decentralised-Autonomous-Institutions/ondc-bap/docs/technical.md

 ### Updated Crate Architecture

-The project now consists of four foundational crates plus the main BAP server:
+The project now consists of five foundational crates plus the main BAP server and the ONDC Agent:

 #### Foundational Crates (Phase 2 - COMPLETED ✅)